-Review | ‘Pachinko’ is a sweeping epic of multigenerational loss that’s strangely hard to get lost in
+Review | ‘Pachinko,’ an epic of multigenerational loss, is hard to get lost in

 Of the 2 million Koreans who moved to Japan during colonial rule (not always by choice), 600,000 chose to stay after the war’s end.
-They and their descendants comprise the Zainichi, many of whom face lifelong discrimination to this day.
-The Korean-Japanese dominate the pachinko industry, based on the popular manic pinball game whose proximity to gambling has garnered parlor owners a seedy reputation.
+They and their descendants constitute the Zainichi, many of whom have faced lifelong discrimination that continues top this day.
+The Korean Japanese dominate the pachinko industry, based on the popular manic pinball game with a proximity to gambling that has garnered parlor owners a seedy reputation.

 “Pachinko” isn’t the most obvious choice for an American TV adaptation.
-Spanning 80 years, Lee’s Korean American door-stopper, a finalist for a 2017 National Book Award, begins in the 1910s, an era of Korean (and Japanese) history with which few Americans are familiar.
+Spanning 80 years, Lee’s Korean American door-stopper, a finalist for a 2017 National Book Award, begins in the 1910s, an era of Korean (and Japanese) history few Americans are familiar with.
 It also deals with intra-Asian bias, a subject little understood in the West and one that mostly seems to get trotted out in discussions of race and racism as a cudgel against members of Asian diasporas.

-Cast with mostly actors of Korean descent, the trilingual series — in English, Korean and Japanese, with the latter two in different colored subtitles to signal the characters’ relationships to one another and their positions in changing settings — takes place in Busan, New York, Osaka and a handful of other Japanese cities, with a striving toward historical sweep that’s much more difficult to convey on screen than on the page.
+Cast with mostly actors of Korean descent, the trilingual series — in English, Korean and Japanese, with the latter two in different-colored subtitles to signal the characters’ relationships to one another and their positions in changing settings — takes place in Busan, New York, Osaka and a handful of other Japanese cities, with a striving toward historical sweep that’s much more difficult to convey on the screen than on the page.

 For better and for worse, showrunner Soo Hugh takes hefty liberties with her televisual translation, crisscrossing between timelines not unlike Greta Gerwig’s recent adaptation of “Little Women.”
-The eight-part debut season — the first of a planned four — centers on Sunja, a Korea-born Zainichi woman we first meet as the spirited young daughter (played by Yu-na Jeon) of struggling boardinghouse owners.
-Much of the season toggles between the teenage Sunja (excellent newcomer Minha Kim) and her elderly self (Yuh-jung Youn, the Oscar-winning actress of “Minari” who, in a just world, would be a shoo-in for an Emmy nomination for her sly but heartbreaking performance here).
+The eight-part debut season — the first of a planned four — centers on Sunja, a Korean-born Zainichi woman we first meet as the spirited young daughter (played by Yu-na Jeon) of struggling boardinghouse owners.
+Much of the season toggles between the teenage Sunja (excellent newcomer Minha Kim) and her elderly self (Yuh-jung Youn, the Oscar-winning actress of “Minari” who in a just world would be a shoo-in for an Emmy nomination for her sly but heartbreaking performance here).

 Through two twists of fate, Sunja ends up in Japan.
 Both come in the form of handsome, slightly older men.
 Hansu (played by K-drama staple Lee Minho), a powerful, Japanese-allied businessman, sees in the freckled, never-schooled 16-year-old the same potential that transformed him from a dreg of society to a feared man about town.
 Isak (Steve Sanghyun Noh), a sickly and idealistic pastor from the fallen Korean aristocracy named after the Old Testament’s sacrificial son, sees himself as Sunja’s possible savior, too, in more ways than one.